 Earth has supported life for 3.5 billion years, but its hospitality is hardly consistent.
 Natural disasters have triggered at least five mass extinctions in the past 500 million years, each of which wiped out between 50 and 90 percent of all species on the planet.
 The most recent occurred about 65 million years ago, when an asteroid ended the reign of dinosaurs and opened new doors for mammals.

 Now it's happening again.
 A 2015 study reported the long-suspected sixth mass extinction of Earth's wildlife is "already underway."
-And a new study calls the loss of that wildlife a “biological annihilation” and a “frightening assault on the foundations of human civilization.”
-Researchers from the Universidad Nacional Autónoma de México found that the rate of population loss is extremely high — even among species that are not considered endangered.
+And a 2017 study calls the loss of that wildlife a “biological annihilation” and a “frightening assault on the foundations of human civilization.”
+Researchers from the Universidad Nacional Autónoma de México found the rate of population loss is extremely high — even among species that aren't considered endangered.
 They also found that up to half of all individual animals have been lost in the last few decades.

-A 2016 study published in the journal Science also suggests this sixth mass extinction is killing off large ocean dwellers (like sharks, whales, giant clams, sea turtles and tuna) in disproportionately greater numbers than smaller animals.
+A 2016 study also suggests this sixth mass extinction is killing off large ocean dwellers (like sharks, whales, giant clams, sea turtles and tuna) in disproportionately greater numbers than smaller animals.
 That's a reversal from past extinctions, when there was a slight connection between smaller size and going extinct.

 And while previous extinctions were often linked to asteroids or volcanoes, this one is an inside job.
 It's caused mainly by one species — a mammal, ironically.
 The current crisis is the handiwork of humans, and we have a "unique propensity to cull the largest members of a population," the authors of the 2016 study write.